Enet/justjst/README.md

 # justjst

+**DON'T USE THE PACKAGE.
+IT'S DEPRECATED!!!
+USE TEMPLATE STRINGS INSTEAD.**

 The easiest template engine to compile javascript templates.
 The module returns template-function, which could be executed any moment and returns the final string.

 Are there some options?
 No. All you can use is constructions like `<? echo('9 + 16 = 25') ?>` and `<?= 2 * 2 === 4 ?>`.